opendocsg/slw-judgments-backfill/2014_SGHC_192/report.md

 _Contract_ – _implied terms_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal Nos 149 and 150 of 2014 was allowed in part by the Court of Appeal on 13 August 2015.
-See [2015] SGCA 40.]
+See <span class="citation">[2015] SGCA 40</span>.]

 10 October 2014